jfrog/documentation/jfrog-applications/jfrog-cli/cli-for-jfrog-curation.md

     jf c add
     ```

    - When prompted for the access token, use the token generated from Artifactory.
-For more details, refer to the [JFrog CLI documentation](https://docs.jfrog-applications.jfrog.io/jfrog-applications/jfrog-cli/configurations/jfrog-platform-configuration#adding-and-editing-configured-servers).
+For more details, refer to the [adding and editing configured servers documentation](https://docs.jfrog-applications.jfrog.io/jfrog-applications/jfrog-cli/configurations/jfrog-platform-configuration#adding-and-editing-configured-servers).

     ```
     jf c show